ShootProof/recruiting-front-end/README.md

 # Test Data

 You will find the test data in this repository under `testdata.json`.
-You can copy it into your code directly, or use HTTP to get the content of that data directly from GitHub if you prefer.
+You can copy it into your code directly, or request the content of the test data directly from GitHub if you prefer.